Philliec459/STS-Software-to-Download-and-Process-NASA-PACE-Ocean-Ecosystem-hyperspectral-data/README.md

 *Example of a wavelength spectrum for a specific pixel.*

 ## Additional Resources
-The repository also includes the original PACE Access Data notebook, as proposed by the Ocean Color Instrument (OCI), for users who wish to explore further.
+The repository also includes the original PACE Access Data notebook, as proposed by the Ocean Color Instrument (OCI), for users who wish to explore further:

+  Authors: Anna Windle (NASA, SSAI), Ian Carroll (NASA, UMBC), Carina Poulin (NASA, SSAI)

 ---

 By using these tools, STS and citizen scientists aim to be part of the solution in mitigating the impacts of Red Tide through advanced hyperspectral data analysis.

-**Authors:** Anna Windle (NASA, SSAI), Ian Carroll (NASA, UMBC), Carina Poulin (NASA, SSAI)

 > **PREREQUISITES**
 >